 Examples of Basic Hungarian words and sentences are:

 In contrast: If you want to learn Hungarian on a more advanced level you will find it extremely difficult, mainly due to its more complex grammar and awkwardness of rolling the much longer words off your tongue, but this does not mean Hungarian is 100% difficult.
-Even with some of the really unpronounceable and non-English syllables, you could still learn around 60% (if not more) of the Hungarian language whereby you become fluent within 3-4 years.
+Even with some of the really unpronounceable and non-English syllables, you could still learn around 60% (if not more) of the Hungarian language.

-The Hungarian words, sentences and pronunciation notes on this website and in Language Learner have been compiled by me, John Cairns (native English), and translated by Tünde (native Hungarian) with the aim of creating useful words and conversational sentences that you could and would use in everyday Hungarian life; as opposed to creating stupid border control scenario questions for example and useless never-used phrases, as found in tourist phrasebooks and inside language apps.
+The Hungarian words, sentences and pronunciation notes on this website have been compiled by me, John Cairns (native English), and translated and checked over by my native Hungarian wife, Tünde, with the aim of creating useful words and conversational sentences that you could and would use in everyday Hungarian life; as opposed to creating stupid border control scenario questions for example and useless never-used phrases (as found in tourist phrasebooks and inside language apps).

 As well as taking tremendous time to translate and spell check the list of Hungarian words (standard dictionary words) and everyday sentences I wanted compiling, Tünde also made sure those words and sentences were translated in the way a Hungarian would write, speak and ask them; as opposed to just doing straight forward word-for-word translations.

-Now that I have more or less finished the example words and sentences I wanted to put on this website, words and sentences I feel will be useful to a beginner both practise-wise and grammar-wise, I have now begun speech for many of those words and sentences.
+Now that I have finished the example words and sentences I wanted to put on this website, words and sentences I feel will be useful to a beginner both practise-wise and grammar-wise, I have since recorded speech for many of those words and sentences.